Standard Model Theory for the FCC-ee Tera-Z stage

-A new interesting option to be considered is to include in the effective Born spin amplitudes (to be decorated according to CEEX scheme also with multiphoton QED real and virtual (resummed) contributions), not only Born type couplings of $Z$, but also some additional factors representing h.o.
-EW corrections, see for instance amplitudes of eqs.~(\ref{e-matrix4cahn5-1}-\ref{e-matrix4cahn5-2}) and (\ref{e-smat-matrix1}-\ref{e-smat-matrix4}), following S-matrix approach.
-As advocated in Section~\ref{sunfold}.\ref{s-loopstoEWPOs} this kind of spin amplitudes encapsulate efficiently 2-3 loop EW corrections, and are not in contradiction with gauge invariance, unitarity etc. In such an approach, two well defined additional parameters, for instance $\rho_z$ and $\kappa_{ev}$ per each final state $f$ of eq.~\ref{e-2to24b}.
-These $\rho_z$ and $\kappa_{ev}$ will be calculated in the SM and will depend slightly on the SM input parameters.
-This dependence will have to be well controlled and recorded, along with the remaining coupling constants $a_f$ and $v_f$.
-Altogether, $M_Z$, $\Gamma_Z$, $a_f$ and $v_f$ will form again EW pseudo-parameters, EWPPs, as in case of LEP, and will be fitted to data using $\rho_z$ and $\kappa_{ev}$ calculated from the SM for some well known SM input parameters.
-The advantage will be that in the next step of fitting SM in step (C)$\to$(D) only very subtle missing 2-3 loop corrections will have to be included.
-The same in case of fitting SM+BSM.
+A new interesting option to be considered is that of including, in the effective Born spin amplitudes (to be decorated according to the CEEX scheme with multiphoton QED real and virtual (resummed) contributions), not only Born-type couplings of Z, but also some additional factors representing higher-order EW corrections, for instance, the amplitudes of Eqs.~\eqref{e-matrix4cahn5-1}--\eqref{e-matrix4cahn5-2} and \eqref{e-smat-matrix1}--\eqref{e-smat-matrix4}, following the S-matrix approach.
+As advocated in Section~\ref{sunfold}.\ref{s-loopstoEWPOs}, this kind of spin amplitude efficiently encapsulates two- and three-loop EW corrections, and does not contradict gauge-invariance, unitarity, \etc In such an approach, two well-defined additional parameters, for instance $\rho_\mathrm{Z}$ and $\kappa_\mathrm{ef}$ for each final state of \Eref{e-2to24b}, will be calculated in the Standard Model and will depend slightly on the Standard Model input parameters.
+This dependence will have to be well controlled and recorded, along with the remaining coupling constants $a_\mathrm{f}$ and $v_\mathrm{f}$.
+Altogether, $M_\mathrm{Z}$, $\Gamma_\mathrm{Z}$, $a_\mathrm{f}$, and $v_\mathrm{f}$ will again form EW pseudo-parameters, EWPPs, as in the case of the LEP, and will be fitted to data using $\rho_\mathrm{Z}$ and $\kappa_\mathrm{ef}$ calculated from the Standard Model for some well-known Standard Model input parameters.
+The advantage will be that in the next step of fitting the Standard Model, step (C)$\to$(D), only very subtle missing two- and three-loop corrections will have to be included.
+The same is true for the case of fitting to the SM+BSM.